cespio/DMProject1617/README.md

 'python projectsolve SupportThreshold SizeThreshold'

 The first parameter is the number of occurrences, the second one is the number of relations inside the frequent subgraphs.

+The program use as input the graph inside the file 'graphGenOut.dot' inside the test folder

 The found subgraphs are stored in the test directory with the dot notation.